JanisPlayer/documentation/user_manual/talk/talk_basics.rst

 -----------------------

 You are always moderator in your new conversation.
 In the participant list you can promote other participants to moderators using the ``...`` menu to the right of their user name, assign them custom permissions or remove them from the conversation.
+Changing permissions of a user that joined a public conversation will also permanently add them to the conversation.

 .. image:: images/participant-menu.png